LeetLLM

 Beyond weight-only: FP8 and KV cache quantization

-GPTQ, AWQ, and GGUF all shrink the model weights.
+The low-bit weight artifacts covered above shrink stored model weights.
 Once the weights are small, the next bottleneck is often the KV cache, the attention state that grows with sequence length.

 • E4M3: more mantissa precision, less dynamic range